 - Blisters or sores in your mouth

 - Redness or swelling of your eyes (

 - Swelling of your face, lips, mouth, tongue, or throat

 - Trouble breathing or swallowing

-Some people taking Juluca have had liver problems.
-People with a history of(HBV) or (HCV) or who have elevated results on liver function tests may have an increased risk of developing new or worsening liver problems while taking Juluca.
-Liver problems have also occurred in people taking Juluca who have no history of liver disease.
+Some people taking Juluca may develop liver problems.
+People with a history of(HBV) or (HCV) may have an increased risk of developing new or worsening liver problems while taking Juluca.
 Liver function tests may be done before and during treatment with Juluca.
-Call your healthcare provider right away if you develop any of the following signs or symptoms of liver problems:

 - Yellowing of your skin or the whites of your eyes ( )